Be the best you can be

 We aim to enrich our curriculum further with themed weeks as well as inviting visitors to come in and talk about their businesses, jobs and religious beliefs.

 The school runs annual Maths, Book and Steam weeks, following a different theme each year and we focus on other curriculum areas through additional themed weeks and days such as Fitness Week.
 Recent themed weeks have included visits from authors and a Dragons’ Den, where children wrote business plans and presented to a team of local business people.

 A wide range of age appropriate clubs are offered after school for Key Stage 1 and 2 pupils.
-Typically these could include football, gymnastics, Funkey Club (arts and crafts and games at the local church), yoga, gymnastics/dance and Glee clubs as well as termly story and craft events.
-In addition to this, the school has provided parents with a list of recommended weekend visits and excursions to stimulate curiosity and broaden horizons, e.g. Mudlarking on the Thames, Dene City Farm, museums, the Globe Theatre, the South Bank, most of these are free.
+Typically these could include football, gymnastics, , yoga, dance and Glee clubs as well as termly story and craft events.
+In addition to this, the school has provided parents with a list of recommended weekend visits and excursions to stimulate curiosity and broaden horizons and skills, knowledge and understanding.
+Some of these include: Mudlarking on the Thames, Dene City Farm, galleries, museums, the Globe Theatre and the South Bank, most of these are free.